 Some of my favorite venues:

-AMC Theatres: You can catch the latest movie releases at downtown Disney’s AMC theaters.
+You can catch the latest movie releases at Downtown Disney’s AMC theaters.
 You can pick from 12 different movies to watch.
 The theater uses stadium seating and offers digital 3D movies when available.

-The LEGO Imagination Center: If you never played with Legos raise your hand.
+If you never played with Legos raise your hand.
 Well, you must be the only one.
 This store is a unique interactive experience where the whole family can try out different Lego construction or just drool about the latest Lego sets.
-Don’t forget to take a picture with the 23-foor Giraffe.
+Don’t forget to take a picture with the 23-foot Giraffe.

 Books about the Disney Resort: